 A herniated disc affecting a nearby nerve root can be the cause of a number of symptoms, including neck and back pain, numbness and tingling in the extremities, muscle weakness and more.
 For example, a lumbar herniated disc (in the lower back) can cause sciatica.
 Sciatica is a set of symptoms that might include herniated disc pain and the sensation of sharp pain or “pins and needles” in the buttocks, legs and feet.
 A pinched nerve caused by a herniated disc in the cervical spine (neck) might be the cause of a burning sensation in the arms or soreness in the shoulders.

 If you believe you are experiencing herniated disc pain, the first step is to visit your physician.
 Depending on the severity of the pain, a number of conservative, non-surgical herniated disc treatments may be available.
-However, if you are not able to find relief from your neck or back pain, contact the award-winning staff at Laser Spine Institute to learn about your options.
-As a leader in minimally invasive spinal surgery, Laser Spine Institute offers a variety of minimally invasive, outpatient procedures to immediately address your herniated disc pain.
-Please contact us to learn more and to receive a free MRI or CT scan review.
+However, if you are not able to find relief from your neck or back pain, contact the knowledgeable staff at Laser Spine Institute to learn about your options.
+As the leader in minimally invasive spinal surgery, Laser Spine Institute offers a variety of outpatient procedures to immediately address your herniated disc pain.
+Please contact us to learn more and to receive a free review of your MRI or CT scan.